 2. Remember that less is more

-The attractiveness and clarity of the message relies on the simplicity of the website design and the organization of the content, therefore a minimalistic approach is highly recommended.
+The attractiveness and clarity of the message relies on the simplicity of the website design and the organization of the content, therefore a minimalistic approach is highly recommended by every UX design agency.
 Staying away from unnecessary visual distractions should translate into a more effective call to action.

 3. Focus on functionality